7Ji/archrepo/README.md

-# Pacman repo for my pre-built AUR-like packages
+# A pacman repo focusing on ArchLinux and ArchLinuxARM as media center
 ## Supported platforms
 The repo is only for the following two platforms:
 - **ArchLinux** x86_64